Tui chub: Life cycle

 Spawning may occur between late April and early August, depending on water temperature.
 In Pyramid Lake the peak season is June; males move inshore first, then congregate around arriving females in shallow water, preferring areas with a sandy substrate and heavy vegetation.
 The female scatters her eggs randomly over a wide area, where they are then fertilized by several males.
 In some populations, a chub's first spawning has been reported to occur in the spring of the fish's third year.
 During spawning, the Tui chub's coloration will intensify in both males and females.
 Eggs hatch between three and six days after fertilization; however, the embryos do not mature uniformly, leading to multiple spawning periods.
 The hatchlings feed in a pelagic state and grow rapidly in their first summer, attaining lengths of 22 to 42mm.
-In the subsequent summers they gain 20 to 55mm until they reach a mature adult size of 20 to 40cm.
+In the subsequent summers they gain 20 to 55mm until they reach a mature adult size of 20 to 40 cm.
 Females reach sexual maturity at two years old while males reach it at one.
 Tui chubs are considered old once they surpass seven years and the oldest ever recorded was 33.
 In lake habitats, it is common for Tui chub to live between five and six years with fish aged greater than six being more rare.

 Culture

 Archeological evidence reveals that the Tui chub was an important food source for the native people of the Western Great Basin, namely the Northern Paiute.
 Dip and gill nets were the preferred methods for harvesting fish; however, baited trotlines, basket traps, and weirs were often used for small-scale fishing.
 Ethnographic reports indicate that the Northern Paiute fished on a large scale with gill nets.
 They used tule floats, willow sticks, and stone weights to suspend the unattended nets in shallow water for up to a few days.
-Tui chub were a staple in the indigenous diet because they are abundant and available year round, especially from April to August.
-During this 5 month period, the natives were provided with an almost inexhaustible stock.
+Tui chub were a staple in the indigenous diet because they are abundant and available year-round, especially from April to August.
+During this 5-month period, the natives were provided with an almost inexhaustible stock.
 Fresh, small fish were swallowed whole while large fish were filleted.
 The remaining fish were dried and stored for later consumption.
 After examining bone fragments from several caches of fish, researchers determined that the natives had a preference for small chub.
 Many speculate that this arose from the desire to acquire calories efficiently.
 At larger sizes, the bone structure of the Tui Chub makes it difficult to separate edible portions.
 However, at small sizes, the bones are small enough to be ingested.
 Through careful observation of the Tui chub's behavior and environment, the tribes of the Western Great Basin were able to capitalize on this vital food source.